islamicity24/AmazonCity/Mod 5 CLab Migrating a Database to RDS Lab.md

-A business request: Creating an RDS instance for the café application (Challenge #1) After a conversation with Olivia—the AWS solutions architect who often comes in for a coffee—Sofía decided that the café needs a database solution that is easier to maintain.
-In addition, the database should provide essential features such as durability, scalability, and high performance.
+## A business request: Creating an RDS instance for the café application (Challenge #1)
+After a conversation with Olivia—the AWS solutions architect who often comes in for a coffee—Sofía decided that the café needs a database solution that is `easier to maintain`.
+In addition, the database should provide essential features such as `durability, scalability, and high performance`.

 Olivia